tidepool-org/tidepool-org.github.io/index.md

 ## Getting started

 1. Read about [ways you can help](HowToHelp.html).
-2. Read through the [use cases](UseCases.html) we're trying to solve for.
+1. Read through the [use cases](UseCases.html) we're trying to solve for.
-3. Read about the [technical vision](PlatformOverview.html) that informs our software architecture.
+1. Read about the [technical vision](PlatformOverview.html) that informs our software architecture.
-4. Read about our [server architecture](ServerArchitecture.html) and [server data model](ServerDataOrganization.html).
+1. Read about our [server architecture](ServerArchitecture.html) and [server data model](ServerDataOrganization.html).
 These pages tell how the many moving parts of our server system fit together, and how the various bits of server data is organized.
+These documents do not talk about the medical data specifically; they're more about the user data and metadata.
+1. Read our [data formats](data-model/v1.html) documentation to understand what medical data we can track and how it's organized.

 Once you're done with all that reading, you're ready to dive into the code!
 Visit the [Tidepool components](TidepoolComponents.html) page to see the active repositories and how they fit together.